 Well, it isn’t about 3D printers, it’s about your 2D presence.
-This digital age requires companies to connect to the cloud and go mobile.
-The digital age is about connecting with people online.
+This digital age requires companies to connect to the cloud, go mobile, and connect with people online.
 So, the first thing is to make your company digital.
 Be where people are going to find you.
 Create a company profile on LinkedIn.
 Submit your company information to online directories.
-Connect those online profiles or connections to your company’s website.
+Connect those online profiles or connections to your manufacturing company’s website.

 The buyer’s journey is an important piece of framework to have to build a digital marketing strategy.
 If you need a short and sweet explanation of the buyer’s journey you should look to HubSpot.
 They have a great definition that looks like this: